whelew/MineSweeper/README.md

 #### removeAllFlags()

-This function was designed after play testing the game and realising that when mines were revealed the flag would still remain on the mine tile causing a visual bug where both the mine image and the flag image were inside of one div.
+This function was designed after play testing the game and realising that when mines were revealed the flag would remain on the mine tile causing a visual bug where both the mine image and the flag image were inside of one div.

 A more suitable name would be removeAllFlagsFromMines, but this seemed too long.

-- A variable is declared to get all tiles with class "mine-tile".
+- A variable is declared to get all tiles with the class "mine-tile".
 - A for loop is then used to iterate through the length of the mine tiles.
-- A second variable is declared to get all elements with class name "flag-tile".
+- A second variable is declared to get all elements with the class name "flag-tile".
 - The while loop will continue as long as there are flag elements present.
 - It will then remove that child from the mine tile.